ceph/ceph/doc/mgr/orchestrator_modules.rst

 See :ref:`rados-replacing-an-osd` for the underlying process.

 Replacing OSDs is fundamentally a two-staged process, as users need to physically replace drives.
-The orchestrator therefor exposes this two-staged process.
+The orchestrator therefore exposes this two-staged process.

 Phase one is a call to :meth:`Orchestrator.remove_daemons` with ``destroy=True`` in order to mark the OSD as destroyed.